JiatongWangAlex/milestone_location_calculator_based_on_caput_viae_and_mile_number/README.md

 Therefore, to sidestep this entirely, the calculator uses percentage, not a raw conversion from Roman miles to km.

+For a milestone on the Xth mile of a road Y miles long:

-FIRST: It calculates the Xth mile of a road Y miles long is Zth percent of the road
+FIRST: It calculates that for a road Y miles long, X miles is Z percent of its total length.

 THEN: it looks at the unified route asset, grabs its total length in KM, and multiplies the total length of the route asset by Z percent.